Welcome to the Non-Commutative Geometry group at the University of Copenhagen

 Our group carries out research in non-commutative geometry and operator algebras.
 Our interests include index theory, non-commutative manifolds, C^*-algebras, von Neumann algebras, Banach algebras, and symbolic dynamical systems.
 Please see below for a non-technical introduction to the field of non-commutative geometry.

 The operator algebra seminar is usually at 3:15pm on Wednesday.
-Please write Hiroshi Ando or Dominic Enders to suggest a speaker.
+Please write to Chris Cave or Dominic Enders to suggest a speaker.
 See the calendar or the seminar webpage for upcoming talks.
 See also the Conferences/workshops page.

 See Guests page